 With Google’s help, finding answers to our problems is easy — and typically possible within a matter of seconds.
 However, if we’re not careful, we may also be putting ourselves at risk in the same short timeframe.
 When we visit Hypertext Transfer Protocol (HTTP) websites, the information we send and receive is not protected.
-As a result, any sensitive data we share — such as passwords and credit card information — is at risk of being stolen, read, or modified by attackers, hackers, and internet infrastructure organizations.
+As a result, any sensitive data we share on our website browser — such as passwords and credit card information — is at risk of being stolen, read, or modified by attackers, hackers, and internet infrastructure organizations.

 Fortunately, Google Chrome has been working hard to make the internet a safer place to be.
 Chrome now marks all HTTP sites as “Not Secure” in the address bar and provides various alerts about the security level of a website’s connection.
 Some of these warnings can deter website visitors from continuing to access the website.

 No website publisher wants to see a decrease in their website traffic.
 As a result of Google’s initiative, website owners should adopt the Hypertext Transfer Protocol Secure (HTTPS) protocol to secure their site.
 When a website utilizes a Secure Sockets Layer (SSL) security certificate, the HTTPS protocol replaces HTTP on its web server.
 Easily identified via a padlock in the address bar, an HTTPS connection encrypts a website visitor’s connection, making it safer to communicate sensitive information.

 As a website owner, there’s no better time to transition to HTTPS.
 Here’s everything you should know about making a secure website.

 What a “Website Not Secure” Message Means in Chrome

 When Google determines that a website uses HTTP, the site starts displaying a “Website Not Secure” message.
 These sites are susceptible to man-in-the-middle attacks — or attacks by third parties during data transmission between the website, the user, and the server.